cloud4rpi/docs/docs/start/esp-pio.md

             -D CLOUD4RPI_DEBUG=1

 4. Save the `platformio.ini` file and open the `src\main.cpp` file.
-5. Copy-paste the [sample code](https://github.com/cloud4rpi/cloud4rpi-esp-arduino/blob/master/examples/ESP8266/ESP8266.ino) into it.
+5. Copy-paste the sample code ([ESP8266](https://github.com/cloud4rpi/cloud4rpi-esp-arduino/blob/master/examples/ESP8266/ESP8266.ino), [ESP32](https://github.com/cloud4rpi/cloud4rpi-esp-arduino/blob/master/examples/ESP32/ESP32.ino)) into it.
 7. If you know the pin number connected to an LED on your board, replace the `BUILTIN_LED` constant with it.

 ## Connecting to Your Cloud4RPi Account